 - A professional birder in Malaysia and Borneo

 - A Sinseh (Chinese traditional medicine man) to reveal the secrets of this ancient art and have a medical consultation

-- A Penang chef to educate you on local cuisine through exploring the Malay markets, sampling the most authentic street food and learning how to make coconut milk from scratch
+- A Penang chef to educate you about local cuisine through exploring the Malay markets, sampling the most authentic street food, and learning how to make coconut milk from scratch

 - Local girls and single mothers to teach you traditional weaving techniques

 - Founders of the Orangutang Project and Sun Bear Conservation Centre

 Itinerary Starting Price

 From £2,000 per person, for 10 days including accommodation, private guiding, entrance fees and private transfers (not including flights).

 The Malaysian state of Penang is home to none other than shoemaker extraordinaire, Jimmy Choo.